mooreds/docs-1/references/sql-operations.md

 FROM <operation or subquery or join>
 WHERE <predicate>
 EXPAND BY <columns>
-UNION <select statement>
 LIMIT <number>
 ```

 The `SELECT` clause is required.

 The clauses `WHERE`, `EXPAND BY` and `LIMIT` can be used only if a `FROM` clause is used.

-The `UNION` keyword allows a statement to combine multiple SELECT statements together into a single statement.

 The clauses must appear in the order specified above.